3 Ways to get more visitors to your B&B’s website

 - You need to have the same search terms in your website content.
 Google calls this quality scoring and will use it to determine how much you have to pay for a click.

 eviivo suite is specifically designed to help B&B, guesthouse and hotel owners who struggle with all the technical stuff.
 It allows you to build your site without having to spend a fortune on getting help elsewhere and is designed for desktop, mobile and tablet.
-If you’re not totally confident in making your site technically dynamic, eviivo can help create something shiny and new that both users and Google will love!
-Please feel free to contact us to find out more.
+If you’re not totally confident in making your site technically dynamic, eviivo can help create a B&B website that both users and Google will love!